-In today’s world, many of us use apps like WhatsApp for messaging and even voice and video calls, but SMS is still one of the most widely used services available through mobile operators.
-SMS stands for Short Message Service however many of us know SMS as “texts” or “text messages”.
-It allows us to instantly and securely communicate with other mobile users as well as computer/laptop users.
+Nowadays, we frequently use apps like WhatsApp for messaging each other and even for making voice or video calls.
+But, SMS is still one of the most widely used services available through mobile operators.
+SMS stands for Short Message Service; however, many of us know SMS as “texts” or “text messages”.
+It allows us to instantly and securely communicate with other mobile users and computer/laptop users.
 Due to its superior security compliance, SMS is still used by many mobile operators for sending confidential information to their customers.
-Many businesses use SMS for sending their marketing messages also.
+In addition, many businesses use SMS for sending their marketing messages also.

-SMS stands for Short Message Service and it allows a mobile phone user to send text messages to other users.
-SMS is a text-only service with a limit of 160 characters (for Latin characters) including alphabets, numbers and symbols.
+SMS stands for Short Message Service, and it allows a mobile phone user to send text messages to other mobile phone users.
+SMS is a text-only service with a limit of 160 characters (for Latin characters), including alphabets, numbers and symbols.
 This limit varies for other languages.
-The SMS service on mobile phones was introduced in the early 1990s and now it is one of the most widely used services within the mobile industry.
+The SMS service on mobile phones was introduced in the early 1990s, and now it is one of the most widely used services within the mobile industry.

-As you can imagine, even with the free messaging or social media apps, you will still consume mobile data when using data through the mobile network i.e. when your mobile shows symbols like G, E, H, H+, 3G, 3G+, LTE, 4G, 4G+, etc. instead of the WiFi symbol.
-In order for the MMS service to work, you need an MMS capable device, which may be more of a challenge for feature phones.
-In all cases, when a user sends MMS to another user e.g. for sending a photo, the sender’s mobile phone establishes a data connection.
-The message is first sent to the MMS Centre so that the MMS Centre can check if the recipient’s mobile device is MMS capable or not.
+As you can imagine, even with the free messaging or social media apps, you will still consume mobile data when using data through the mobile network, i.e. when your mobile shows symbols like G, E, H, H+, 3G, 3G+, LTE, 4G, 4G+, etc. instead of the WiFi symbol.
+For the MMS service to work, you need an MMS capable device, which may be more of a challenge for feature phones.
+In all cases, when a user sends MMS to another user, e.g. for sending a photo, the sender’s mobile phone establishes a data connection.
+The message is first sent to the MMS Centre to check if the recipient’s mobile device is MMS capable or not.
 If the recipients’ device is MMS capable, the recipient receives an MMS notification message which contains a web link (URL) pointing to the MMS content.
 The recipient’s phone then establishes a data connection to retrieve the MMS content.